-Any foods and beverages marketed or promoted to students on the school campus during the school day will meet the USDA Smart Snacks in School nutrition standards.
+All foods and beverages marketed or promoted to students on the school campus during school hours will meet the USDA Smart Snacks in School Nutrition Standards.

 Physical Activity and Physical Education

 Physical Education

 The District shall offer physical education opportunities that include the components of a quality physical education program.
 Physical education shall equip students with the knowledge, skills, and values necessary for lifelong physical activity.
 Physical education instruction shall be aligned with the Michigan Physical Education Grade Level Content Expectations and the Michigan Merit Curriculum Guidelines for Physical Education.